heoelri/adopac/labs/lab2/lab2.md

 > You can organize your pipeline into jobs.
 Every pipeline has at least one job.
 A job is a series of steps that run sequentially as a unit.
 In other words, a job is the smallest unit of work that can be scheduled to run.
 > See [docs.microsoft.com](https://docs.microsoft.com/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml) for more information.

-In our previous lab we've created a pipeline using the wizard.
+In our previous lab we have created a pipeline using the wizard.
 The wizard creates a pipeline with a single job.
 Like this:

 ```YAML
 pool: